-Aster DM Healthcare Collaborates with Dubai Police to Distribute 150,000 Iftar Kits to UAE Motorists During Ramadan
+Aster DM Healthcare Collaborates With Dubai Police To Distribute 150,000 Iftar Kits To UAE Motorists During Ramadan

+(MENAFN- Mid-East) Over 300 Aster Volunteers to Deliver 5,000 Food Boxes to UAE Commuters at 13 Locations daily During Rush Hour Traffic.

-(MENAFN- Aster DM Healthcare) Dubai, UAE - March 14, 2024 - Aster DM Healthcare, a leading integrated healthcare provider in the GCC, is once again proud to announce its collaboration with Dubai Police to distribute Iftar Kits to motorists across the UAE during the holy month of Ramadan.
+Dubai, UAE- Aster DM Healthcare, a leading integrated healthcare provider in the GCC, is once again proud to announce its collaboration with Dubai Police to distribute Iftar Kits to motorists across the UAE during the holy month of Ramadan.
 This initiative, now in its 5th year, reflects Aster DM Healthcare's commitment to giving back to the community and spreading joy during the blessed month.

 The campaign, led by Aster DM Healthcare in collaboration with Dubai Police, aims to provide essential Iftar kits to individuals stuck in traffic while breaking their fast daily.
 Over 300 volunteers, including Aster Volunteers and community members, will distribute these kits at 13 locations across Dubai, Abu Dhabi, Ras Al Khaimah and Ajman.